pak-center/zpmd/README.md

 - blocking READ (non-blocking READ is provided in Rust language project called zEM)
 - two threads (1st as main for DB INSERTS, 2nd for READ from /dev and buffers managing)
 - uses two buffers but needs 2x more memory (2x MONDCSS size)
-- operates on MySQL DB
+- operates on MySQL DB (single database - multiple tables, like d0r3 type records have their own table)

 ### Features <= V0.9.0 (current alpha)